 The USDA Honey Bee Breeding, Genetics and Physiology Laboratory and the Louisiana State Beekeepers Association will hold the 19th Annual Field Day on Saturday, October 10, 2015.
 The event will be held at the laboratory, located at 1157 Ben Hur Rd.
 This is near the intersection of Nicholson Drive (Hwy 30) and Brightside Dr., which is about two miles south of the LSU football stadium.

 Gates will open at 9:30 a.m.; activities are scheduled from 10:00 a.m. to 3:30 p.m.
 A nonrefundable pre-registration fee of $30.00 is required for attendees 12 years of age and above.
 Children eleven and under, must stay with their parents at all times.
-You can pre-register here online starting August 3rd.
-2015, and pay through PayPal or credit card.

 The registration fee covers expenses including coffee, pastries and a great catered lunch that includes smoked pork in gravy, white rice, green peas, whole kernel corn, and garden salad with choice of 4 dressings, fresh baked honey wheat rolls, mixed emotions pudding and coke products.

 The Field Day will include courses for beginners and more experienced beekeepers as well as workshops for those interested in a variety of topics.
 The beginning beekeeper course will begin with how to get started for those who do not yet own bees, then will progress to how to manage a few colonies.
 Topics will include equipment needs for the beginner, nectar producing plants, maintenance of colonies, pests, safety and etiquette in beekeeping, and hands on training in an active colony.
-The intermediate beekeeping course was a hit last year and it will be offered again with a variety of topics focused on the beekeeper with a moderate amount of experience that is now ready to take it to the next level.
+The intermediate beekeeping course will be offered again with a variety of topics focused on the beekeeper with a moderate amount of experience that is now ready to take it to the next level.
 Topics will include bee removal, making splits and swarm catching.
 There will be a variety of focused workshops for those not attending the courses (typically the more advanced beekeepers), i.e., queen rearing, instrumental insemination and breeding basics.
 These workshops will represent both the USDA-ARS Bee Labís research and beekeeper experiences.
 Both the Intermediate and Advanced groups will come together at the end of the day to learn about breeding basics and a round table question and answer session.